Do You Know How Healthy Your Cat Is?

 Cats generally require a high protein diet and are unable to manufacture certain important amino acids (taurine and arginine) and vitamin A themselves and must get these from food.

 With the overwhelming choice of different brands available, buying the right food for your cat can be tricky.
+To learn about what ingredients to check for, have a read of Should You Trust Your Cat's Food Label?

 Here's to happy and healthy fur babies!